SecSamDev/cancamusa/README.md

 This interactive menu will help you configure a full windows platform.

 #### Edit hosts
-This will give you power to cistomize each host in your new network:
+This will give you power to customize each host in your new network:
 ```
 ?
 Select a project property:  Edit hosts
+  > Add Host
+  > Import hosts
+  > Edit QEMU start ID
+  > Back
 ?
 Host edition mode Add host
 ?
 Editing host: Windows
   > Name
   > Disks
   > Bios
+  > RAM
+  > CPUs
   > Accounts
+  > Domain
+  > Roles
   > Network interfaces
+  > OS Version
+  > Resume
   > Back
   > Cancel
 ```